-O*NET offers in-depth information on occupations, with a focus on the knowledge, skills and abilities needed for various positions.
-O*Net lets you search careers by a variety of criteria, including preferred interests.
+O*NET offers in-depth information on occupations with a focus on the knowledge, skills, and abilities needed for various positions.
+O*NET lets you search careers by a variety of criteria, including preferred interests.
 Learn about required skills, educational preparation, and other relevant information for many occupations.
-Organize your research with the ONET resource guide.
+Organize your research with the O*NET resource guide.

-- Career Connection Courses
+- Career Connections Courses